smatthewenglish/i-Dentificateur/README.md

 **Document**

-Indicate the radio button beside the word '*Document*', this action will prompt an local explorer window, navigate to the file of interest and make the selection, this will initiate the evaluation process.
+Indicate the radio button beside the word '*File*', this action will prompt an local explorer window, navigate to the file of interest and make the selection, this will initiate the evaluation process.

 ### Development